isc-projects/kea/doc/sphinx/arm/config-backend.rst

 servers' configuration information within the database.
 This library can be attached to both DHCPv4 and DHCPv6 server instances.
-While it is possible to manage the configuration information without :ischooklib:`libdhcp_cb_cmds.so` with commonly available tools, such as MySQL Workbench or the command-line MySQL client, or by directly working with the database;
-these avenues are neither recommended nor supported.
+While it is possible to manage the configuration information without :ischooklib:`libdhcp_cb_cmds.so` using commonly available tools, such as MySQL Workbench or the command-line MySQL client, or by directly working with the database, these avenues are neither recommended nor supported.

 The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as